isabelvato/fhir-connector/README.md

 License
 -------
-The license Apache Software License 2.0
+The license is Apache Software License 2.0

 Authors and history
 ---------------------------